kalickiPawel/research_lapwing_features/README.md

 - [ ] identification of differences between bird species,
 - [ ] exploration the content of signals and search for melodic patterns,
 - [ ] determination the characteristics of the fundamental frequency,
-- [ ] examination usage of the ZCR and DTW algorithms,
 - [ ] comparison of the sound made by the lapwing with the other birds,
 - [ ] characterization the spectral features in the calls of the Lapwing.

 ## Dataset:
 Birds use songs and calls of varying length and complexity to attract mates, warn of nearby danger and mark their territory.
 This dataset contains a recordings of different birdsongs from bird species that can be found in Britain (although the recordings themselves are from many different locations).
 This is a dataset of bird sound recordings, a specific subset gathered from the Xeno Canto collection to form a balanced dataset across 88 species commonly heard in the United Kingdom.
 It was originally compiled by Dan Stowell and shared on Archive.org.